SebaRenner/huffmann-algorithm/README.md

 # Huffmann Text Decompression Algorithm
 Huffmann coding is a loseless text compression algorithm.
 It substitutes each character in a text with a binary code.
 The higher the frequency of a character in the text, the lower the code.

-It's mathematically proven that it's the optimal algorithm of its kind*
+It's mathematically proven to be the optimal algorithm of its kind*

 \* Symbol-by-symbol coding with a known input probability distribution